Possible connection between the reflection symmetry and existence of equatorial circular orbit: Example of a breaking spacetime--Kerr-NUT geometry

-where, $\Delta=r^2-2Mr+a^2-l^2$ becomes zero on the event horizon.
-The above equation has a generic solution of the form:
+where $\Delta=r^2-2Mr+a^2-l^2$ becomes zero on the event horizon.
+The above equation has a generic solution of the form

-where $A$ and $B$ are integration constants to be evaluated from the initial conditions, and $\omega=\sqrt{\mathcal{C}_2/\mathcal{C}_3}$.
-It is interesting to point out that $\mathcal{C}_3$ diverges on the horizon, and $\omega$ becomes zero, which no longer describes a equatorial timelike circular orbits.
-This is in consonance with the fact that on the null surface of event horizon, no timelike circular orbit is possible to exist.
+where $A$ and $B$ are integration constants to be evaluated from the initial conditions and $\omega=\sqrt{\mathcal{C}_2/\mathcal{C}_3}$.
+It is interesting to point out that $\mathcal{C}_3$ diverges on the horizon, and $\omega$ becomes zero, which no longer describes equatorial timelike circular orbits.
+This is in consonance with the fact that on the null surface of event horizon no timelike circular orbit can exist.
 With the initial condition $\delta \theta(t=0)=\delta \theta^{\prime}(t=0)=0$, the above equation turns out to be

 which may oscillate on either side of $\theta=\pi/2$, depending on the signs of $\mathcal{C}_1$ and $\mathcal{C}_2$.
-Finally, we should say some word regarding the nature of the oscillations and how it is different from the Kerr case.
-It is easy to realize that the oscillation solely depends on $\mathcal{C}_1$ and $\mathcal{C}_2$, and among them $\mathcal{C}_2$ is always positive as far as we are concerned with bound circular geodesics, i.e., $E \leq 1$.
-Coming to $\mathcal{C}_1$, it can only vanish if we have $l=0$, or find a radius which satisfies $(2 E^2-1)=2EL_{\rm z}$.
-Turns out that the later option is ruled out as far as one is interested with equatorial circular orbits in NUT spacetime \cite{Mukherjee:2018dmm}, and one is left with no choice but to set $l=0$ to stop the oscillation.
-Therefore, the NUT charge, which is entirely responsible to break the equatorial symmetry, also engineers to angular perturbation.
+Finally, we should say some words regarding the nature of the oscillations and how it is different from the Kerr case.
+It is easy to realize that the oscillation solely depends on $\mathcal{C}_1$ and $\mathcal{C}_2$, and among them, $\mathcal{C}_2$ is always positive as far as we are concerned with bound circular geodesics, i.e., $E \leq 1$.
+Coming to $\mathcal{C}_1$, it can only vanish if we have $l=0$ or find a radius which satisfies $(2 E^2-1)=2EL_{\rm z}$.
+It turns out that the later option is ruled out as far as one is interested with equatorial circular orbits in NUT spacetime \cite{Mukherjee:2018dmm}, and one is left with no choice but to set $l=0$ to stop the oscillation.
+Therefore, the NUT charge, which is entirely responsible for breaking the equatorial symmetry, also engineers to angular perturbation.
 In passing, we should also mention the similar scenario in connection to massless particles.
-In this case too, it is possible to arrive at an equation equivalent to \ref{eq:oscillations}, only with the expressions of $\mathcal{C}_{1}$, $\mathcal{C}_{2}$ and $\mathcal{C}_{3}$ changed as follows:
+In this case, too, it is possible to arrive at an equation equivalent to \ref{eq:oscillations}, only with the expressions of $\mathcal{C}_{1}$, $\mathcal{C}_{2}$, and $\mathcal{C}_{3}$ changed as follows: